FLIMLABS/FLIM-Phasors-simulator/Readme.md

 *Fig.2 - quarter_image function output having four subimages*

+This simulator allows also to explore the [median filter function](#median_filtering) to boost phasors accuracy.

-A jupyter notebook of the FLIM-Phasors simulator is available here [FLIM-Phasors simulator](https://github.com/FLIMLABS/FLIM-Phasors-simulator/blob/main/FLIM-Phasors%20simulator.ipynb) and its content is reported below:
+A jupyter notebook of the FLIM-Phasors simulator is available here [FLIM-Phasors simulator](https://github.com/FLIMLABS/FLIM-Phasors-simulator/blob/main/FLIM-Phasors%20simulator.ipynb) but, for immediate reference, its content is reported below:

 Needed libraries